 Plagiarism, that is the presentation of another person's thoughts or words as though they were your own, must be avoided, with particular care in assignments.
-Note that you are encouraged to read, evaluate, critique, contrast and compare the work of others as much as possible.
+Note that you are encouraged to read, evaluate, critique, contrast and compare the work of others as much as possible at this level.
 You are expected to incorporate this in your thinking and in your assignments.
-You must acknowledge and reference your sources - further information on referencing and bibliographies can be found in the Preparation for Submission document on your given module.
+You must acknowledge and reference your sources.